What is accessibility?

 There may be low numbers of people with disabilities within your unit.
 This can make the perceived workload of designing accessible content seem high.
 However, once you are familiar with a few key principles, integrating accessible practice into your unit design is a small investment for a broad positive impact.
 By integrating universal design principles into your teaching practice, you can make the learning experience more user-friendly for all students, and increase opportunities for engagement.
 These principles are also useful in the design of resources, assessments and learning activities within the on-campus environment.

-You may be interested in professional development courses as evidence towards the Teaching Performance Expectations (TPEs).
+You may be interested in professional development courses to support and evidence the quality of your practice.
 Learning more about accessible learning design is a great way to improve the learning experience for a broad range of students.
 Refer to the Learn More section below for some suggested pathways.

 How can you make content accessible?